MBI-88/Networking/NetWorking/Readme.txt

-You must be installed: nmap, scapy,telnetlib,ipaddress
+Install: nmap, scapy,telnetlib,ipaddress

 Please use: pip install telnetlib scapy ipaddress

-Note: Nmap must be install on your system
+Note: Nmap must be installed on your system

 This app is to manager and test networks.
 It's a wrapper of nmap